 Congress has enacted a law that gives the Department of Homeland Security the authority to track and take down malicious or reckless drones.
 Legal authority to use counter-drone technology has only been granted to the departments of Homeland Security, Defense, Energy, and Justice.
 The FAA issued a proposed rule that would permit small drones to fly at night and over people.
 Current regulations require companies to secure FAA waivers to carry out these operations.
 The advancement of the rule is dependent on drone remote identification — which has not yet been proposed.
 Congress continues to mull over drone-specific legislation.
 Identification, line of sight, and federal jurisdiction continue being top legislative issues for 2021.

-For further questions about NACD’s Drone Issue Page please contact Erin Getz, Manager of Legislative Affairs at firstname.lastname@example.org.
+For further questions about NACD’s Drone Issue Page, please contact Nicholas Breslin, Coordinator of Government Affairs at firstname.lastname@example.org.